 I hope you found all of these ideas helpful!
 By following these tips, you can reduce stress for both you and your home!
 What are your favorite ways to prep your home for the holidays?

-If you would like to follow along on more of my home decor, DIY, lifestyle, travel and other posts, I’d love to have you follow me on any of the following:
+If you would like to follow along on more of my home decor, DIY, lifestyle, travel and other posts, follow me on any of the following:

 disclosure: some affiliate links used